jpower432/trestle-demo-fork/markdown/system-security-plans/acme_fedramp_demo_ssp/ac/ac-2.2.md

 ## Control Statement

-The information system automatically [removes; disables] temporary and emergency accounts after [organization-defined time period for each type of account].
+The information system automatically [Selection: removes; disables] temporary and emergency accounts after [organization-defined time period for each type of account].

 ## Control Objective